Dobiasd/FunctionalPlus/README.md

         , 0);
 ```

 There are some differences though.
-Range-v3 ranges are lazy, which means no intermediate memory is allocated during the single steps of a processing chain like above.
+Range-v3 ranges are lazy, which means no intermediate memory is allocated during the single steps of a processing chain like the above.
-When using FunctionalPlus on the other hand you work with normal STL-containers.
+When using FunctionalPlus on the other hand you work with normal STL containers.
 Also [implementing a new function](https://github.com/Dobiasd/FunctionalPlus/blob/a17fc716d40a4370eed13f16e7d9105c4cc75e26/include/fplus/generate.hpp#L19) is simpler compared to [writing a new range adaptor](https://github.com/ericniebler/range-v3/blob/4cfcb59c3db1c279d72c64ccf15de3c724a0362d/include/range/v3/algorithm/generate.hpp#L32).
 Additionally FunctionalPlus provides much more functions out of the box and has the [API search website](http://www.editgym.com/fplus-api-search/).
-So the choice between the two libraries depends on your preferences and project's needs.
+So the choice between the two libraries depends on your preferences and the project's needs.

 Requirements and Installation